Listing your home for sale? Consider staging it.

 8. Collect ideas

-Gather inspiration and ideas for your DIY staging from magazines, HGTV real estate shows, Pinterest, YouTube (you’ll find loads of videos by searching for “home staging”) and visit homes for sale, in person and online.
+Gather inspiration and ideas for your DIY staging from magazines, HGTV real estate shows, Pinterest and YouTube.
+(You’ll find loads of videos by searching for “home staging.”)
+Visit homes for sale, in person and online.

 9. Eliminate eyesores and objections

-While you don’t need to spend tens of thousands of dollars on staging, it is important to remove any objections buyers might have to purchasing it.
-That means that your ugly old carpet will not be OK after cleaning.
-Don’t kid yourself; rip it up and replace it with inexpensive new commercial carpeting or easily installed floating floor tiles or planks.
+Remove any objections buyers might have to purchasing the home.
+Your ugly old carpet will not be OK after cleaning.
+Don’t kid yourself — rip it up and replace it with inexpensive new commercial carpeting or easily installed floating floor tiles or planks.

 10. Turn up the lighting

 Give each room plenty of light from a variety of sources.
-The American Lighting Association advises combining three types of lighting to create interiors that are stylish and functional:
+The American Lighting Association offers tips on three types of lighting trends that are hot in 2019.

-First impressions are everything, especially to shoppers who view lots of homes in rapid sequence.
-Make sure your home stands out in shoppers’ minds when they review what they’ve seen at the end of the day.
+First impressions are everything, especially to shoppers who view a lot of homes in rapid sequence.
+Make sure your home stands out in shoppers’ minds when they review what they’ve seen at the end of the day:

 For more tips on this topic, check out: “Selling Your Home: Here’s How to Create Maximum Curb Appeal.”